-Content restrictions help keep the kids in your Microsoft family safer on Windows 10 and Xbox One devices.
+Content restrictions help keep the kids in your family group safer on Windows 10 and Xbox One devices.
 Here's a few ways to use them, and some related safety features:

-- Screen time limits determine how long your kids can use the restricted content, and when.
+- Screen time limits determine how long your kids can use their devices and apps, and when.
 Set up screen time limits

 - Set an age limit for content, and anything rated above it will need adult approval.
 Block inappropriate apps, games & media online and on console